DeiC-HPC/BitBulldozersLab/Velocity4LumiContainers/README.md

 - Mapping values are not allowed (?) i.e. `libfabric@2.0.0:`
 - `Python 3.10` becomes `Python 3.1`
 - The graph or hashes are not stable so layers are rebuilt even if that's not necessary.
+- filtering variables on e.g. rocm@6.4.1 is not possible??
+- filtering on opensuse@VERSION not possible?

 # Nice to have
 - Top level folder that groups packages. e.g.: Python related stuff, communication, different MPI (MPICH, OpenMPI) etc.